 Beginning October 1, 2024, applications submitted to the NYS Clean Heat Program may be reviewed and graded based on additional criteria that will influence potential assignment of a badge on the Statewide Find a Contractor Tool.
 Badges will be tiered (Gold, Silver, Bronze) and assigned after 3 months.
-Badging will be reevaluated every 3 months, and scores will be assigned based on cumulative submission across all NYS utilities.
+Badging will be reevaluated at minimum every 3 months, and scores will be assigned based on cumulative submissions across all NYS utilities.
+Review periods will include projects submitted for the previous 6 months.
 Applications submitted before October 1, 2024 will not be counted towards Participating Contractors' total scores for Criteria 1 and 3 outlined in the graphic below.

 These badges are intended to help Participating Contractors and market participants understand how each company is engaging with the Clean Heat Program.
 Badges will be assigned based on a cumulative score out of 100 possible points from the following criteria.
-To receive any badge, a minimum of three (3) applications must be submitted to the program.
+To receive any badge, a minimum of three (3) applications must be submitted to the program through the most recent 6-month review period.
+Contractors in a disciplinary status will not be eligible to receive any badge, and upon being placed into a disciplinary status will have their current badge removed.